remla25-team4/operation/README.md

 For weighted routing, you should see that an older version of app is displayed most of the time.

 For sticky routing, if the userid value is odd, the app version will always be the older one (v1) and will not change if userid stays the same
-If the userid is changed to an even numberm the app version should now be the newer one (v2).
+If the userid is changed to an even number the app version should now be the newer one (v2).

 ### step 4: Rate-limiting